u0235007-code/RPE65-docking/README.md

 Branches in this repository are for the different molecules and the docking outcomes.
 Programs for generating the molecules and docking outomes are in the approprate branch.

+LUT, The lutein-like ligands as found in PDB structures of photosystems and light harvesting complexes

-LUT, The lutein-like ligands as found in PDB structures of photosystems and light harvesting complexes with incorrect 3S stereo-configuration for the beta ionone ring.
+LUT/LUT_nonredundant_lutein, Lutein-like ligands as found in PDB structures of photosystems and light harvesting complexeswith incorrect 3S stereo-configuration for the beta ionone ring.
 Dietary (3R, 3'R, 6'R) lutein has 3R configuration for the beta ionone ring.
 Non-dietary (3S, 3'R, 6'R) LUT ligands in the PDB have 3S configuration for the beta ionone ring.

-LUT/LUT2_nonredundant_ligands, Lutein-like ligands with incorrect 3S beta stereo-configuration, with charges and atom types added by AutoDock Tools and no rotating bonds (rigid ligands).
+LUT/LUT2_nonredundant_lutein, Lutein-like ligands with incorrect 3S beta stereo-configuration, with charges and atom types added by AutoDock Tools and no rotating bonds (rigid ligands).

-LUT/LUT5_nonredundant_ligands, Lutein-like ligands with incorrect 3S beta stereo-configuration, with charges and atom types added by AutoDock Tools and rotating bonds connecting the ionone rings to the polyene chain (two rotating bonds).
+LUT/LUT5_nonredundant_lutein, Lutein-like ligands with incorrect 3S beta stereo-configuration, with charges and atom types added by AutoDock Tools and rotating bonds connecting the ionone rings to the polyene chain (two rotating bonds).

 beta-carotene, molecules corresponding with beta carotene from the protein data bank